henrysky/astroNN/docs/source/index.rst

 For learning purpose, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.

-Latest update on GAIA DR2 preparation and research by the author: :doc:`/gaia_dr2_special`
+Latest update on GAIA DR2 preparation and research by Henry: :doc:`/gaia_dr2_special`

 Getting Started
 ---------------